Key stages covered

 What it signals to us

-Accessibility as a measurable signal cuts across more surfaces than any other enterprise metric, delivering correlative data on these seemingly intangible qualities:
+Accessibility as a measurable signal cuts across more surfaces than any other enterprise metric, delivering objective correlative data on these seemingly intangible qualities:

 - Organizational adaptability